-He does that in many ways that we can appreciate.
+He does that in many ways that we can't appreciate.
 God is active and working and orchestrating and bringing to pass all things according to the counsel of his own good will.

-[10:41] But most of the time, we cannot see how that tapestry is being woven, how it is being put together.
+But most of the time we cannot see how that tapestry is being woven, how it is being put together.

-All we know is when we go through certain areas that are painful to us, we have real difficulties.
+[10:53] All we know is when we go through certain areas that are painful to us, we have real difficulty with them.
 And God wants us to recognize that I know it's difficult.